ECS153/final-project-click-to-add-lemon/Source/AnalyzeData/rules.md

 ### 5. Search for 'ssh' 'xxxxxxxx' following a 'enter'
-    the next string will be the password to the server, and 'xxxxxxx' will be recorded to find the username. also needs to work with sftp/ ftp/ telnet...
+    the next string will be the password to the server, and 'xxxxxxx' will be recorded to find the username.
+    ** also needs to work with sftp/ ftp/ telnet, but only using ssh for testing now

 ## ps. need to do process with 'enter' 'space' and 'capital'